ryan-lachance/sharkr/README.md

 Sharkr is a web app that lets you keep track of cost splitting between friends, and send them reminders automatically with a Discord bot.

 <h2>Can't Login?</h2>
-The setting "Prevent Cross-Site Tracking" is enabled on many browsers by default, and breaks the login.
+The setting "Prevent Cross-Site Tracking" is disabled on many browsers by default, and breaks the login.
 Please ensure Cross-Site tracking is enabled.